zijie-cai/coqui-ai-voice-clone-gui/README.md

 ## Features

-- **Record and Upload Audio**: Record audio or upload WAV files for further processing.
+- **Record and Upload Audio**: Record reference audio or upload WAV files for further processing.
 - **Generate TTS**: Enter text and generate speech using a TTS model.
 - **Translate Text**: Select text and translate it into different languages using Google Cloud Translation.
 - **AI Text Generation**: Use Hugging Face models to generate prompts and texts.